NodeDash/UX/CONTRIBUTING.md

 If you have any questions about contributing, feel free to open an issue or reach out to the maintainers directly.

-Thank you for helping make the Helium Device Manager better!
+Thank you for helping make the Node Dash better!